aws/neptune-export/docs/add-clone.md

                 This option may occur a maximum of 1 times

+            --clone-cluster-enable-audit-logs
+                Enables audit logging on the cloned cluster

+                This option may occur a maximum of 1 times

             --clone-cluster-id <targetClusterId>
                 Cluster ID of the cloned Amazon Neptune database cluster.